louisdevie/birdway/bootstrap/README.md

-# BirdwayZero bootstrap interpreter
+# BwZero bootstrap compiler

-Although Birdway is meant to be a compiled language, it's first implementation will be an interpreter written in Python: the goal here is to have an implementation of (a subset of) the language ASAP, at the expense of performance and reliability.

-## Features

-* simple command-line parameters
-* primitive types : `Void`, `Bool`, `Int`, `Str` and `File` only
-* composite types : lists and tuples only
-* basic terminal and file I/O (read from file, write to standard output)
+A birdway compiler written in Rust (because it shares some syntax and concepts with Birdway).
+The goal here is to have an implementation of the version 0.1 of the language ASAP.
+The code will not be an exmaple of good rust code as I will write to look like birdway code to simplify the future rewrite of the compiler in Birdway.